List of poetry groups and movements: Twentieth century (1900–2000)

 Soviet nonconformism was a dissident, stylistically diverse art "movement" in the post-Stalinist era Soviet Union from 1950s to 1980s in opposition to official socialist realism.
 Poets involved with it Evgenii Kropivnitsky, Varlam Shalamov, Yury Dombrovsky, Aleksandr Galich, Igor Kholin, Naum Korzhavin, Yury Aikhenvald, Genrikh Sapgir, Vilen Barskyi, Roald Mandelstam, Leonid Chertkov, Gennadiy Aygi, Stanislav Krasovitsky, Vsevolod Nekrasov, Yuliy Kim, Anri Volokhonsky, Andrei Bitov, Igor Sinyavin, Joseph Brodsky, Alexei Khvostenko, Yevgeny Kharitonov, Dmitry Prigov, Kari Unksova, Ry Nikonova, Oleg Grigoriev, Eduard Limonov, Viktor Krivulin, Sergey Stratanovsky, Vladimir Erl, Elena Ignatova, Serge Segay, Lev Rubinstein, Aleksandr Mironov, Elena Shvarts, and Sergey Gandlevsky.

 The Liverpool poets, also known as the Mersey Beat poets, were Adrian Henri, Brian Patten and Roger McGough from the 1960s.
 Their work was an English equivalent to the American Beats.

 The Hungry generation was a group of about 40 poets in West Bengal, India during 1961–1965 who revolted against the colonial canons in Bengali poetry and wanted to go back to their roots.
 The movement was spearheaded by Shakti Chattopadhyay, Malay Roy Choudhury, Samir Roychoudhury, and Subimal Basak.

+The Black Arts Movement (BAM) was an African-American-led art and literary movement that was active during the 1960s and 1970s and related to Black Power politics.
+Major poets associated with it were Dudley Randall, Sun Ra, Gwendolyn Brooks, Maya Angelou, Amiri Baraka, Henry Dumas, Audre Lorde, Sonia Sanchez, Larry Neal, Ishmael Reed, David Henderson, Haki R. Madhubuti, and Nikki Giovanni.

 The Language poets were American avant garde poets who emerged in the 1960s-1990s; their approach started with the modernist emphasis on method.
 They were reacting to the poetry of the Black Mountain and Beat poets.
 The poets included: Leslie Scalapino, Bruce Andrews, Charles Bernstein, Ron Silliman, Barrett Watten, Lyn Hejinian, Bob Perelman, Rae Armantrout, Carla Harryman, Clark Coolidge, Hannah Weiner, Susan Howe, and Tina Darragh.

 The Minimalism is an avantgardist artistic, dramatic and literary movement in the late 1960s and '70s U.S. emerged, is characterized by an economy with words and a focus on surface description.
 The poets who identified with it are Samuel Beckett, Grace Paley, Raymond Carver, Robert Grenier, Aram Saroyan, and Jon Fosse.

 The British Poetry Revival was a loose wide-reaching collection of groupings and subgroupings during the late 1960s and early 1970s.
 It was a modernist reaction to the conservative The Movement.
 The leading poets included J. H. Prynne, Eric Mottram, Tom Raworth, Denise Riley, and Lee Harwood.